Frequently Asked Questions

-As explained on our methodology page, names in bold font are the ones that we have the best evidence for, while names in standard font and italic font have progressively weaker evidence.
+As explained on our methodology page, names in bold font are the ones for which we have the best evidence, while names in standard font and italic font have progressively weaker evidence.

 Why is your website called “Never Too Early Movie Predictions” and your online twitter name @NeverTooEarlyMP ?

 This site used to focus on making Oscar predictions, and making them very far in advance.
 But people’s interests change over time, and I gradually found myself more drawn to researching the Academy members than to making predictions.
 I have considered changing the name or starting over at a new web address, but the existing name is attached to several different social media accounts and known to enough online friends that I am keeping it for now.